 About Open Access

-Open Access allows for scientific research papers to be published online and made accessible to anyone with no restrictions and at no cost.
-By making information freely available in this way, Open Access accelerates research and learning, as well as increasing visibility, usage and impact for Authors' work.
-This publishing model also removes permission barriers: unrestricted use of all published material is made possible thanks to flexible intellectual property regulations for Authors.
+Open access enables scientific research papers to be published online and made accessible to anyone with no restrictions and at no cost.
+By making information freely available in this way, Open Access accelerates research and learning.
+At the same time, it increases the visibility, usage and impact of authors' work.
+This publishing model also removes permission barriers: unrestricted use of all published material is made possible thanks to flexible intellectual property regulations for authors.

-However, publishing still has costs that need to be covered – such as publishing and review process coordination, English language proof-reading and corrections, typesetting, Author and Editor support, indexing and archiving, promotional activities, online publishing technology, digital presentation and preservation, promotion and dissemination of your work, printing and express delivery of one hard copy of the publication sent directly to the contributing Editors and Authors.
+However, publishing still has costs that need to be covered.
+These include publishing and review process coordination, English language proof-reading and corrections, typesetting, Author and Editor support, indexing and archiving, promotional activities, online publishing technology, digital presentation and preservation, promotion and dissemination of your work, printing and express delivery of one hard copy of the publication which is sent directly to the contributing Editors and Authors.

-Open Access publishing offers the same indexing, archiving, searching and linking capabilities that are part of conventional publishing.
+Open access publishing offers the same indexing, archiving, searching and linking capabilities that are a part of conventional publishing.

 Benefits of Open Access

-- enables unrestricted use of knowledge for teaching, conference presentations and lectures.
+- Enables the unrestricted use of knowledge for teaching, conference presentations and lectures.

-- offers authors enhanced visibility and offers the potential for greater usage of their work and higher impact.
+- Offers authors enhanced visibility and the potential for greater usage of their work and higher impact.